preciousBlessed/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * Print chars at Even indices

 ## Task 7
-* Print the first or last half of a string for even and odd total characters respectively.
+* Print last half of a string.

 ## Task 8
 *